prompto416/IM-sheets-automation/README.md

 # Initial-margin-rate-auto-update-script-project-API
-# NOTE:This project is a real world script I created for the company hench confidential information are left empty or blurred
+# NOTE:This project is a practical work I created for the company, hench confidential information are left empty or blurred
 The script scrape initial margin rate data from Stock Exchange Of Thailand and excel files to write new data to a desired google sheet via google API and then send a notification to LINE via LINE Notify API